The Most Striking Thing About the WikiLeaks CIA Data Dump Is How Little Most People Cared

 The only question that remains is how autocratic are those in power to manipulate these capabilities to their benefit and at the expense of the public welfare.

-because wikileaks is a Russian propaganda tool (Score:2)
+because wikileaks is a Russian propaganda tool (Score:3)

 I think most people have figured out wikileaks only seems to be pushing an agenda with their leaks